DataBiosphere/hca-ingest/README.md

 * Then set up your default login for applications `gcloud auth application-default login`
 * Build and run the dataflow tests
   * From the repository/image root: `sbt test`
-    * if this fails you may need to run get a clean clone of the repository
+    * if this fails you may need to get a clean clone of the repository
     * Note that this will take a while to run, as it will build the project and run all tests
   * Make sure you have [poetry](https://python-poetry.org/docs/#installation) installed **(already done in Docker image)**
   * From `orchestration/`: